jekku0966/xblstatus/README.md

 Now it works with Slack too.

-If you want to use this in your Slack, create an outgoing webhook and use address http://xblstatus.herokuapp.com
+If you want to use this in you Slack community create an outgoing webhook with the keyword '!up' and use http://isup.herokuapp.com as the url.

 ![Screenshot](/static/xblstatus.png?raw=true "Screenshot")